Gotham Knights Reveals Awesome New Batgirl Art

 Nothing too revealing here, then, though at the very least, we get a better idea of how Barbara Gordon will choose to approach any given conflict as her alter ego.
 Armed with a pair of batons and a utility belt crammed with enough gadgets to make her mentor proud, Batgirl not only most accurately carries on the look of her teacher, but his abilities, too.
 For that reason, we expect her to be the easiest to pick up and play for Arkham fans, with her unique skill set likely coming in the form of a proficiency for hacking locked doors to reach otherwise inaccessible areas.

-We’ll be on the lookout for more of these character breakdowns from now on but in the meantime, be sure to let us know what you make of Gotham Knights‘ sole female cast member in the comments down below!
+We’ll be on the lookout for more of these character breakdowns in the future, but in the meantime, be sure to let us know what you make of Gotham Knights‘ sole female cast member in the comments section down below!

 Source: Twitter